Warehouse auto-suspend in Snowflake

 To help minimize the cost of unused warehouses, Snowflake offers an auto-suspend setting.
 Warehouse auto-suspend automatically stops idle warehouses from consuming credits by temporarily shutting down all running servers if there’s no activity for a specified time.
 Servers will resume running when a new workload has been submitted to the warehouse and compute resources are needed.

-The default setting for auto-suspend is 10 minutes and is enabled automatically.
-Given the default setting, if you only run a small query (compute time is less than one minute), you’ll be billed for 11 minutes of warehouse usage.
+The default time setting for auto-suspend is 10 minutes and is enabled automatically.
+Given the default setting, even if you run a small query that takes less than one minute, you’ll be billed for 11 minutes of warehouse usage.

 Slingshot autosuspend shown in Create New Warehouse modal screen, select type of warehouse & size of warehouse